athul/blog/content/blog/deploy-hugo/index.md

 > Note: Before deploying, just add the url to which you're going to deploy in the baseURL of the `config.toml` file with a trailing `/`

 ----
+### What I learned?
+With Archie too 😁,

+- Hugo as a SSG
+- CSS styling
+- Hugo Templating syntax
+- Deploying with Deploy Keys in GitHub
+- Designing New Hugo Shortcodes